peter-conalgo/freesurface/README.md

 the bread trail.
 I want to know more about the science of why open source has happened the way it has, and what about it has made it help so much.
 I have theories.

+I personally would love the take on this from a person like [Alan Greenspan](http://en.wikipedia.org/wiki/Alan_Greenspan).

 ### The idea

 The idea is simple.
 Patents must end.
 A new economy begins.
 Very crazy we understand.
 Just asking people